 - Locks/Lockers: Students will be given a lock and a locker from their Crew leader.
 Locks and lockers should not be shared with anybody.
 If a student loses their, we ask that they contribute $5.00 to reimburse the school for the cost of a new lock.

 - Bring to Class: Students should have a writing utensil (pen/pencil), something upon which to write (paper/notebook), and their planner.
 All these materials should be in a 3-ring binder.
 Students should bring their 3-ring binder to every class.

 - Do Not Bring To Class: Things that should be stored in your locker and not seen in class are:

-- Backpacks & outdoor clothing such as hats and jackets.
+- Backpacks & outdoor clothing such as jackets.

 - First offense: Phone will be taken by a staff member and brought to the Dean.
 Student will receive the phone at the end of the day.

 - If this is a repeat behavior, Deans will work with students, families and Administrators for the appropriate follow-through.